Burgess HT-2 Speed Scout

 The Burgess HT-2 Speed Scout was an experimental United States observation/fighter seaplane.

 Development and design

 The Speed Scout's airframe was made of wood with a fabric covering, except for the engine cowling which was aluminum.
 The aircraft was powered by a Curtiss OXX-2 engine.
-Despite being underpowered, 8 were purchased by the US Navy in 1917 following demonstration flights on 19 May 1917.
+Despite the aircraft being underpowered, eight were purchased by the US Navy in 1917 following demonstration flights on 19 May 1917.